emmgfx/viciana.me/content/posts/2024-08-11-the-technology-behind-stadiaffinity.md

 excerpt: I would like that this post to serve as an ending to the project wich I worked on for a while.
 Even while the end of the Stadia (and Stadiaffinity, as a consecuence), made me feel truly sad I need to say that both projects were a good thing for me.
 ---

 I would like that this post to serve as an ending to the project wich I worked on for a while.
 Even while the end of the Stadia (and Stadiaffinity, as a consecuence), made me feel truly sad I need to say that both projects were a good thing for me.
-I learned a lot while building Stadiaffinity, and met some great people from the Stadia community.
+I learned a lot while building Stadiaffinity and met some great people from the Stadia community.

 ## A brief introduction to Stadiaffinity